lucaong/cubdb/README.md

 # CubDB

-`CubDB` is a pure-Elixir embedded key-value database, designed for simplicity.
+`CubDB` is an embedded key-value database written in the Elixir language.
 It runs locally, and is backed by a single file.

 Both keys and values can be any Elixir (or Erlang) term, so no serialization and de-serialization is necessary.

-The `CubDB` database file uses an immutable data structure that ensures robustness to data corruption: entries are never changed in-place, and writes are atomic.
+The `CubDB` database file uses an immutable data structure that provides several
+guarantees:

+  - Robustness to data corruption, as entries are never changed in-place

+  - Atomic writes: write operations either entirely succeed or entirely fail

-Read operations are performed on immutable "snapshots", so they are always consistent, run concurrently, and do not block write operations, nor are blocked by them.
+  - Read operations run concurrently, and do not block nor are blocked by writes

+  - Ranges of entries are selected on immutable snapshots, giving always a consistent view, even while write operations are being performed

 ## Usage